Hedwyn/sockcan/docs/index.md

 No other changes needed. `send` and `recv` should perform one or two orders of magnitude faster.

-> [!WARNING]
+!!! warning
-> `sockcan` only implements the socketcan interface, and unlike python-can is not a generic API over many CAN drivers.
+    `sockcan` only implements the socketcan interface, and unlike python-can is not a generic API over many CAN drivers.
     This will only override the python-can implementation for socketcan, it won't change it for other drivers.

 ### Standalone commands for the daemon

->
->[!NOTE]
+!!! note
-> `daemon` extra should be installed.
+    `daemon` extra should be installed.

 You can try out the userspace socketcan implementation (sockcan daemon) with the following commands out-of-the-box:

 * `python -m sockcan.daemon --help`

 ```console
 Usage: python -m sockcan.daemon [OPTIONS] COMMAND [ARGS]...